 Net debt is calculated as total borrowings less cash and cash equivalents (including derivatives which provide an economic hedge of net debt).
-A reconciliation to the IFRS measure consolidated balance sheet is disclosed in Note 20 to the Group 2019 Consolidated Financial Statements, Note 20 to the Group 2018 Consolidated Financial Statements and Note 20 to the Group 2017 Consolidated Financial Statements, incorporated by reference herein.
+Borrowings do not include the Hancock royalty liabilities which arose as of H1 2020, on the basis that obligations to make cash payments against this liability only arise when the Woodsmith project generates revenues, and that otherwise the Group is not currently contractually liable to make any payments under this arrangement (other than in the event of the Woodsmith project's insolvency).
+A reconciliation to the IFRS measure consolidated balance sheet is disclosed in Note 20 of the Group 2020 Consolidated Financial Statements, Note 20 to the Group 2019 Consolidated Financial Statements and Note 20 to the Group 2018 Consolidated Financial Statements, incorporated by reference herein.